Shaadowmaster/GPTdo/README.md

 Optionally, you can add this line to your `.zshrc` or `.bashrc` file to set the API key automatically when you open a new terminal session.
 You will be prompted to enter your key if it isn't set.

+5. Optionally, add it as an alias or move the script to a directory in your $PATH so it can be run from anywhere on your system

 ## Usage

 1. Run the script with a plain text description of what you want to do: